named-data/StateVectorSync/Specification.md

 **Suppression State**

 - When entering Suppression State_, reset the Sync Interest timer to `SuppressionTimeout`

+- For every incoming Sync Interest:
+  1. Update the local state vector with any newer sequence numbers.
-- For every incoming Sync Interest, aggregate the state vector into a `MergedStateVector`.
+  1. Aggregate the state vector into a `MergedStateVector`.

 - On expiration of timer:
   1. If `MergedStateVector` is up-to-date; no inconsistency.
-  1. If `MergedStateVector` is outdated; inconsistent state.
+  1. If `MergedStateVector` is outdated; inconsistent state.\
      Emit up-to-date Sync Interest.
   1. Move to _Steady State_.